Last Updated on April 19, 2023

 If your Akita loves chewing, keeping your home in top shape could cost even more.

-Bored Akitas tend to chew and bark, so you will want to keep your dog entertained with some exciting pet toys.
+Bored Akita pups tend to chew and bark, so you will want to keep your dog entertained with some exciting pet toys.

 These dogs will love things like puppy puzzles and participating in dog sports and agility challenges.

-Toys for your dog start at around $20 each while classes will cost about $200 a month for weekly sessions.
+Toys for your dog start at around $20 each while classes will be about $200 a month for weekly sessions.